Neptune Blog

 Space complexity

-Citing the above example of K-NN, every time the model needs to predict, it has to load the entire training data into the memory to compare distances.
-If the training data is sizable, this can become an expensive drain on the company’s resources such as RAM allotted for the particular solution or storage space.
+Citing the above example of KNN, every time the model needs to predict, it has to load the entire training data into the memory to compare distances.
+If the training data is sizable, this can become an expensive drain on the company’s resources (such as RAM allotted) for the particular solution or storage space.
 The RAM should always have enough room for processing and computation functions.
 Loading an overwhelming amount of data can be detrimental to the solution’s speed and processing capabilities.

-Also here, Neptune proofs to be useful.
+Also here, Neptune proves to be useful.

-Andreas Malekos, Head of AI at Continuum Industries, says: “The ability to compare runs on the same graph was the killer feature, and being able to monitor production runs was an unexpected win that has proved invaluable.”
+The ability to compare runs on the same graph was the killer feature, and being able to monitor production runs was an unexpected win that has proved invaluable.

 You can monitor the resource usage of each experiment:

-See in app
+See in the app

-See in app
+See in the app

 What next?